JoeSteeloak/labb2.2backend/README.md

 but you can also add new experiences to it and delete old ones.
 The database manager used is SQLite, which is a fast and easy to use DBM which stores the whole database as a single .db file.

+Update: The database used is now a MongoDB database but the site's functionality and code is virtually the same